Young Socialists in the SPD

 Working Group of Young Socialists in the SPD (Arbeitsgemeinschaft der Jungsozialistinnen und Jungsozialisten in der SPD, Jusos) is a volunteer youth organization of the Social Democratic Party of Germany (SPD).

-As of 2021, there are over 70,000 official Juso members.
+As of 2025, there are over 50,000 official Juso members.

 Membership

 Every member of the SPD who is aged between 14 and 35 years old is automatically enrolled in the Jusos.
 Since 1994, people in that age group have been able to become a Juso member without party membership.
 Until 2011 membership was free, but ended after a two 2-year period.
 There is now a membership fee of €1 per month.
 It is only possible to be a member of the Jusos until you reach your 35th birthday.

 History

 1918–1969

 At the Reichsjugendtag (Reich Youth Day) of the Majority Social Democratic Party of Germany for young workers in Weimar in 1920, in which around 1,000 young people took part, the focus was on dealing with nature, art and culture and less on political issues.
 The main speaker was the spokesman for the Magdeburg young workers, 19-year-old Erich Ollenhauer, who identified the founding of the republic as a necessary condition for the young workers' movement to gain strength.
 Here, the later party song of the SPD, Wann wir schreiten Seit’ an Seit’, was presented to the participants.
 Overall, the Workers' Youth Day took a positive stance on the policies of the mother party M-SPD.
 Following the Arbeiterjugendtag (Workers' Youth Day), the Verband der Arbeiterjugendvereine Deutschlands (Association of Workers' Youth Associations in Germany) held its first national conference.

 The Jusos were founded between 1918 and 1920, when groups of members of the SPD between 20 and 25 years of age began to meet.
 In terms of numbers, the Jusos remained small, with between 3,000 and 5,000 members.
 They were dissolved in 1931 as a result of an internal controversy.

 After the end of World War II, the Jusos were reestablished in 1946.
-In their early years, they were a relatively indistinctive wing of the Social Democratic Party.
+The Young Socialists, were initially just a working group of the Social Democratic Party.
+The SPD wanted to bind young people more closely to the party, which was initially successful.
+In the 1950s, the Jusos were a loyal youth organization; a relatively indistinctive wing of the SPD.